 Curated by: Marcella Cossu con Nunzia Fatone

-After his debut as an advertising graphic designer, he began in 1965, with La casa sull'albero, on the occasion of the Bologna Children's Book Fair, a long and particularly fruitful process of illustrator and publisher, collaborating with Giunti publishing house in the field of stories for childhood and invention of board games.
-The salient feature of the unstoppable ninety-six year old artist is, in the context of illustration for children, to have given birth, ever since the sixties, to a "bestiary" - the paper Zoo, the Pericles dog, Teddy Bear , Rosso, the Topini and much more - feeding throughout his career the main strands of animalism, trees and nature, already aware of the issues related to environmental protection, the same that led him to collaborate with the photographer Sebastião Salgado for the booklet O tesouro escondido.
+After his beginnings as an advertising graphic designer he began in 1965, with La casa sull'albero, on the occasion of the Bologna Children's Book Fair, a long and particularly fruitful career as an illustrator and editor, collaborating with the Giunti publishing house in the field of stories for childhood and the invention of board games.
+A salient feature of the unstoppable artist today ninety-six is, in the field of illustration for children, having given life, again starting from the sixties, to a "bestiary" - the Paper Zoo, the Pericles dog, the Bear , Rosso, the Topini and much more - feeding throughout his career the main strands of animalism, trees and nature, already in the awareness of the issues relating to environmental protection, the same that led him to collaborate with photographer Sebastião Salgado for the libretto

 Attilio - his stage name - after having nourished the imagination of several generations, still today proposes stories and protagonists with renewed inventive verve, without ever losing that cloisonneur spirit which, through the black and marked outlines, powerfully cuts out the two-dimensional figure at the bottom of the white or monochrome page.